 Most everyone knows and loves sundials – those outdoor clocks that use the sun to tell time.
 In the middle stands a wedge-like thing called a style.
-As the sun moves across the sky, the style casts a shadow that moves, too, falling across the ring of numbers around the outside of the sundial’s face.
-It works very well, but it has one big drawback: It doesn’t work at night.
+As the sun moves across the sky, the style casts a shadow that moves too, falling across the ring of numbers around the outside of the sundial’s face.
+It works very well but has one big drawback.
+It doesn’t work at night.
 That’s where moondials come in.
 Keep reading to learn more moondial information, like using moondials in gardens and how to make a moondial of your own.

 What are Moondials?